A good barrier draw will assist Champagne...

 - Group 3 $125,000 Rough Habit Plate (2000m)

 - Group 3 $125,000 BRC Chairman’s Handicap (2000m)

 The Doomben Cup is a weight-for-age race run over a 2000m distance at Doomben Racecourse.
 Held late May, the Group 1 event is worth $650,000 in prize money and has been won by several champion horses including Might And Power (1998) and Rough Habit (1991-93).

-Raced by three year old fillies only, the Group 2 Doomben Roses (2000m) is the key support act of Doomben Cup Day, the set weights race an ideal lead-up to the Queensland Oaks held the following month at Eagle Farm.
-Also on the program is the Group 3 BRC Sprint (1350m) for Stradbroke Handicap types.
+The Group 3 BRC Sprint (1350m) for Stradbroke Handicap types is the key support act on the card, which previously also featured Group 2 Doomben Roses (2000m) is the key support act of Doomben Cup Day, the set weights race an ideal lead-up to the Queensland Oaks held the following month, which now runs the Saturday prior on Doomben 10,000 Day.

 KINGSFORD SMITH CUP DAY

 Formerly known as the BTC Cup and contested at Doomben earlier in the month over 1200m, the new-look Group 1 Kingsford-Smith Cup now traditionally runs at Eagle Farm Racecourse kicking off Group 1 racing at the track for the carnival.